2017 NFL Mock Draft

 20. Denver Broncos - Ryan Ramczyk, OT, Wisconsin (6'6" 315) *

-There is a huge question mark floating over Ramczyk on draft boards, as the Badgers offensive line standout needs surgery to repair a torn labrum in his hip but decided to wait until after the Cotton Bowl to have surgery to repair it.
-That could prove to be a costly decision if Ramczyk does in fact declare for early entry into the NFL, as he would theoretically miss out on Wisconsin's pro day and the Indianapolis Combine.
-For a player who had a limited run at the FBS level (after a quixotic journey to the big time that included an entire year out of the sport), he would especially have benefited from the full pre-draft process.
+There is a huge question mark floating over Ramczyk on draft boards, as the Badgers offensive line standout needed surgery to repair a torn labrum but decided to wait until after the Cotton Bowl to have that surgery.
+And, for a player who had a limited run at the FBS level (after a quixotic journey to the big time that included an entire year out of the sport), he would especially have benefited from the full pre-draft process.

 At the same time, Ramczyk reportedly received a first-round grade from the NFL Advisory Board, and this is not exactly lining up to be a strong draft for high-end offensive linemen.
 Ramczyk is remarkably athletic and adept at both run and pass blocking, and if he turns pro he will be a tempting prospect for teams needing help at offensive tackle.